openstack-archive/fuel-docs/pages/monitoring-guide/monitoring-activities-details/mysql.rst

 | **Metrics related to the MySQL cluster**

-The high availability of the MySQL database is supported in active/passive mode with one master and several slaves nodes.
+The high availability of the MySQL database is supported in active/passive mode with one master and several slave nodes.
-To ensure that the MySQL cluster remains highly available, you should continuously monitor that slaves are ready to take over in case of a master node failure.
+To ensure that the MySQL cluster remains highly available, you should continuously monitor that slave nodes are ready to take over in case of a master node failure.

 .. list-table::
    :header-rows: 1